multiplexcuriosus/monkey_robot_codebase/README.md

 d.
 Add components to the group by clicking on "Add Kin.
 Chain".
 First select the "Base Link" (in our case base_link) and press "Choose Selected".
 Second, select the "Tip Link" (e.g L_Hand_Link) and press "Choose Selected".

+e.
+Add single links to a planning group by clicking "Add Links".

 With this knowledge you can create the planning groups according to the following picture:

 ![planning_groups_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/bfb11fae-02b0-4fc5-a143-46e951aad534)